 The OER Video Portal

-Since 2010, the Okeanos Explorer has collected almost 158 terabytes of video and video products.
+Since 2010, the Okeanos Explorer has collected hundreds of terabytes—and thousands of hours—of video and video products.
 Viewers have been thrilled to follow along with the voyages of the Okeanos to catch glimpses of curious marine animals, historic shipwrecks, and amazing geological formations.
 As a result, demand for access to these video data is high.
 So, we created the OER Video Portal, a self-service tool for finding, previewing, and gaining access to these video data.
 The OER Video Portal makes searching thousands of hours of high-definition video easy.

-Together, the Okeanos Explorer Atlas, the OER Digital Atlas, and the OER Video Portal allow you to explore the ocean alongside NOAA’s scientists and transform your understanding of the global ocean.
+Together, the Okeanos Explorer Atlas, the OER Digital Atlas, the Benthic Animal Guide, and the OER Video Portal allow you to explore the ocean alongside NOAA’s scientists and transform your understanding of the global ocean.